kartik7742323/lpu-campaign-deploy/PRD_FINAL.md

 Acceptance Criteria:
-AC16.1 Retries triggered only for: Not Answered, Busy, Call Failed AC16.2 Retries NOT triggered for: Connected, Inbound, Voicemail (removed) AC16.3 Retry scheduled based on configured timing (Scheduled or Immediate) AC16.4 Retry does not trigger if max attempts reached AC16.5 Retry job created in backend system
+AC16.1 Retries triggered only for: Not Answered, Busy, Call Failed AC16.2 Retries NOT triggered for: Connected, Inbound, Voicemail , system marked failed calls AC16.3 Retry scheduled based on configured timing (Scheduled or Immediate) AC16.4 Retry does not trigger if max attempts reached AC16.5 Retry job created in backend system